Tax Credits: Understanding the disregards

 This means that each time HMRC calculate an award of tax credits, they must determine what income figure (the ‘relevant income’) to use in order to calculate entitlement.
 This normally requires a comparison between income for the current year and previous year.

 However, the first award following a fresh claim is always based on income from the previous year.
-The tax credit claim only collects information about the previous tax year.
-So if a claimant claims tax credits on 6 June 2020, HMRC will award tax credits for 2020-21 based on their income for 2019-20
+The initial tax credit claim only collects information about the previous tax year.
+So, to illustrate, if a claimant claims tax credits on 6 June 2021, HMRC will award tax credits for 2021/22 based on their income for 2020/21.

 TCA 2002, Section 7(3) goes on to explain how to determine relevant income.
 In summary this is: